Montevideo – Enlightened Capital City

 Arrival in the City

-Our hotel, BIT Design Hotel, was situated in Punta Carretas, a chic, residential area in the south of the city, replete with shopping malls, upscale restaurants, and a park with a golf course.
+On both visits we stayed at the BIT Design Hotel, in Punta Carretas, a chic, residential area in the south of the city, replete with shopping malls, upscale restaurants, and a park with a golf course.
 From here, it’s clear that certain parts of Montevideo mirror the quality of life seen in mid-tier European countries, with a visible middle-class presence and a high standard of living.

 Key Sites